 American students transferring from other schools into grades 7 through 12 at JFKS submit an official application and are selected on the basis of their school transcripts and results on standardized examinations.

-International students can be admitted to grades 7 through 12 as long as there are no German or American applicants on the waiting list.
+International students can be admitted to grades 7-12 as long as there are no German or American applicants on the waiting list.
 With consistently over 1000 applications per school year, we have been unable to admit all German and American applicants, therefore, applicants without German or American citizenship have not been considered for admission in recent years.

 In case the waiting list is exhausted, the Educational Directorate must approve any ‘third national’ applicant considered for admission.
-Applicants must also pass an English test, which includes an essay-writing sample, and demonstrate English proficiency equivalent to their American classmates in the grade level for which they are applying.
+Applicants must also pass a language test, which includes an essay-writing sample, and demonstrate language proficiency equivalent to their classmates in the grade level for which they are applying.
 Further, the applicants’ transcript must reflect strong academic performance.

-If you have submitted a complete application, you will receive email confirmation within ten to twelve weeks that your application has been processed.
+If you have submitted a complete application, you will receive email confirmation within six to eight weeks that your application has been processed.
 The actual admission process begins in April/May for Grades 7-12.

 Please be advised that admission is contingent upon the applicant being registered as living within Berlin’s city limits at the time of admission (see para.
 I, 1 of the “Admissions Regulations”).
 For applicants moving to Berlin, proof of residency in Berlin must be submitted before the beginning of the school year.